New DOJ Filing: TikTok's Owner Is 'A Mouthpiece' Of Chinese Communist Party

 Trump officials point to a number of instances that allegedly show that ByteDance has a cozy relationship with Beijing authorities.

-ByteDance, according to the document, employs 130 Chinese Communist Party members, who are embedded at ByteDance's Beijing office.
+ByteDance, according to the document, employs 130 Chinese Communist Party members at ByteDance's Beijing office.

 In June 2018, according to the Commerce Department memo, ByteDance employees organized a party in which they faced a Chinese Communist Party flag, "raised their right hand, clenched their fists, and reiterated their guarantee as a party member and vowed to never betray the party."

-Trump officials allege that though ByteDance CEO Zhang Yiming is not a member of the Chinese Communist Party, he issued a public apology to the government in April 2018 over one of ByteDance's apps that appeared to have irked authorities.
+Trump officials allege that although ByteDance CEO Zhang Yiming is not a member of the Chinese Communist Party, he issued a public apology to the government in April 2018 over one of ByteDance's apps that appeared to have irked authorities.
 "Our product took the wrong path, and content appeared that was incommensurate with socialist core values," Yiming said then.

 In its own filing, TikTok has maintained that U.S. user data never goes to Chinese soil.
 According to the company, the data on Americans is "sharded" or broken up into unidentifiable bits and stored across many different servers.